If you have ever been curious about the mystery and legend of the Order of The Knights Templar, then the town of Tomar in central Portugal is for you.

 An elaborate masterwork of Manueline architecture; the window is an icon of the Portuguese heritage, full of references to the Discoveries and Portuguese History.

-Visit Tomar Portugal
+Visiting Tomar Portugal

-We spent nearly a full day wandering the castle and grounds Convent de Cristo.
+We spent nearly a full day wandering the castle and grounds of Convent de Cristo.
 We recommend allowing as much time as possible to visit the castle as there is a lot to see and it would be a shame to rush your visit.

 It is best to get there as early as possible to be ahead of the bus tour crowds that arrive from mid-morning onwards.

-Getting an audio guide or hiring a personal guide will greatly enhance your tour.
+Getting an audio guide or hiring a personal guide will significantly enhance your tour.
 There is so much detail and history associated with the convent and the Knights Templar that would otherwise be missed.